Frequently Asked Questions

 Q: Will I get college credit for the 6 week RISD Pre-College Program?

 RISD does not offer credit for our Pre-College program.
 RISD is in agreement that the optimum value for our Pre-College students is in their transcripts and the ability for students to request letters of recommendation from their faculty.
 We recognize that these elements weigh heavily in favor of college applicants at institutions worldwide.
 This along with the work students create and the tremendous personal growth and maturity students come away with after completing our program sets them far ahead of their peers.
+However, students who complete the Pre-College program have the opportunity to earn an official certificate of completion.

 Q: Will I be able to build my portfolio during the RISD Pre-College Program?